getumbrel/umbrel/apps/README.md

 >
 > A good way to test this is to restart the app with `scripts/app stop <app-id> && scripts/app start <app-id>`.
 If any state is lost, it means that state should be mapped to a persistent volume.
 >
 > When stopping/starting the app, all data in volumes will be persisted and anything else will be discarded.
-When uninstalling/installing app, even persistent data will be discarded.
+When uninstalling/installing an app, even persistent data will be discarded.

 ___